 - Refractive object – This can be anything transparent, that causes refraction.
 A wine glass is a great object to start off with.

-- Colour gels – A selection of colour gels will help you change the colour of the light, to create more interesting refractographs.
+- Color gels – A selection of color gels will help you change the color of the light, to create more interesting refractographs.

 Preparing to Take the Photo